The First 24 Hours After a House Fire on Long Island: A 2026 Checklist

 • Prevent Unauthorized Entry: If the fire department has not already done so, arrange for your property to be boarded up.
 An unsecured property is an invitation for theft and vandalism, and your insurance policy likely requires you to take reasonable steps to prevent further loss.

-• Tarping Damaged Roofs: If the roof has been compromised, it needs to be tarped to protect your home from the elements.
+• Tarping Damaged Roofs: If the roof has been compromised, it needs to be tarped to Protect Your home from the elements.
 Rain and humidity can cause significant secondary damage.

 4. Address Immediate Needs